dwightjack/mokd/README.md

 ```

-4) A GET endpoint matching a regexp and returning a dynamic template based on the match
+4) A GET endpoint matching a regexp and returning a dynamic response based on the match

 ```js